2013 Westchester County Executive election: Democratic

 The Westchester County Democrats held a nominating convention at the Westchester County Center in White Plains on April 24, 2013.
 After none of the three candidates reached a majority in the first round, third place William Ryan was eliminated and voting continued into the early hours of April 25.
-In the end, Mayor of New Rochelle Noam Bramson emerged as the victor over runner-up Kenneth Jenkins, a county legislator.
+In the end, Mayor of New Rochelle Noam Bramson emerged as the victor over runner-up Ken Jenkins, a county legislator.